Frequently Asked Questions (FAQ)

 For more, please see our BIWS Discounts & Coupons page to review the different options.

-Once you log into the site, scroll down on the main page and you’ll see instructions on how to take advantage of any specials or promotions we are running for members.
+Once you log into the site, click on “Courses” in the header, and you’ll see any promotions or coupon codes we are currently offering.

 No, for the same reasons mentioned above: it would not be fair to existing customers who signed up at the current rates.